Creationists win most evolution debates, but it's not because there's good evidence for their side.

 One of Kent Hovind's invented pieces of evidence is a 70-foot tall giant plum tree supposedly found in northern Russia.
 A more honest researcher took the time to get a reference from Hovind, then track the reference, then track the reference given in Hovind's reference.
 He had to go four references deep before he found out that original find was a 20-foot alder tree, which was only notable because it was on an offshore island, a few miles further north than it is found today.

-If the creationist can produce several pieces of "evidence," as dishonest as those pieces of evidence may be, and the evolutionist cannot explain them, then the creationist is sure to win the debate in the eyes of the audience.
-How can we believe in evolution, when there are these unexplainable tidbits of information?
+If the creationist can produce several pieces of "evidence," no matter how dishonest those pieces of evidence may be, and the evolutionist has no time to explain them all, then the creationist is sure to win the debate in the eyes of the audience.
+How can we believe in evolution, when there are so many unexplainable tidbits of information?

 Of course, in a laboratory or in the field, scientists have all the time they need to pursue the truth of these creationist claims.
 Over and over and over, they are proven to be inaccurate, but there is no end to the claims.